-So, we may have lied slightly when we said there were eight possible answers to the question “What is the best island to visit in Hawaii?”
-The smallest of the Hawaii Islands – Kahoolawe, another member of Maui county – has no permanent residents; its population has always been very sparse.
+So, we may have lied slightly when we said there were eight possible answers to the question, “What is the best island to visit in Hawaii?”
+The smallest of the Hawaiian Islands – Kahoolawe – has no permanent residents.
+Its population has always been very sparse.
 This is due to the lack of available fresh water there.
-It is by no means a tourist destination at all; in fact, these days, the natives use it for their own cultural and spiritual observances.
+It is by no means a tourist destination at all; in fact, these days, the natives use it for their own cultural and spiritual observances only.

-The Hawaii volcanoes are responsible for the islands we know and love in the Hawaiian archipelago.
-Technically, the Hawaii islands are the tops of these massive volcanos, which began erupting underwater and never stopped.
-A couple still hasn’t, it may surprise or excite you.
-So, when you are planning a trip to Hawaii, maybe include a guided tour of one of the active volcanos on the island of Hawaii in your itinerary.
+The Hawaiian volcanoes are responsible for the islands we know and love in the Hawaiian archipelago.
+Technically, the Hawaiian islands are the tops of these massive volcanoes, which began erupting underwater and never stopped.
+A couple still haven’t, it may surprise or excite you.
+So, when you are planning a trip to Hawaii, maybe include a guided tour of one of the active volcanoes on the island of Hawaii in your itinerary.

-Dormant volcanoes on the island of Hawaii include Maunakea and Hualalai, while on the other Hawaii islands there is Leahi on O’ahu and Maui’s Haleakala.
+Dormant volcanoes on the island of Hawaii include Maunakea and Hualalai, while on the other Hawaiian islands there is Leahi on O’ahu and Maui’s Haleakala.

 Visas and Permissions

-Money is a relatively simple process in the Hawaii islands.
-They belong to the USA, after all, so they use the US Dollar.
+Money is a relatively simple process in the Hawaiian islands.
+They belong to the US, after all, so they use the US dollar.
 Withdrawing money is also no different than on the mainland.

-For the most part, citizens of the Hawaii islands speak English.
-A great asset for many travelers.
-However, there is also the native Hawaiian language, which is only spoken by a couple of thousand people nowadays and primarily on certain islands, such as Ni’ihau.
-As such, this travel guide won’t give you the basics in the language, as it’s highly unlikely you will require them while you travel the Hawaii islands.
+For the most part, citizens of the Hawaiian islands speak English.
+This is a great asset for many travelers.
+However, there is also the native Hawaiian language, which is only spoken by a few thousand people nowadays.
+It’s primarily restricted to certain islands, such as Ni’ihau.
+As such, this travel guide won’t give you the basics in the language, as it’s highly unlikely you will require them while you travel to Hawaii.

 Food and Drink

-If you would rather stick to what you know but have been planning a trip to Hawaii that is relatively cheap, keep your eye out for coupon booklets at public transport stations.
+If you would rather stick to what you know, but have been planning a trip to Hawaii that is relatively cheap, then keep your eye out for coupon booklets at public transport stations.
 These will help you save a few dollars across your trip.

-Let’s have a little closer look into some of the main points of interest there, which are famed throughout the world as icons of the Hawaii islands.
+Let’s have a little closer look into some of the main points of interest there, which are famed throughout the world as icons of the Hawaiian islands.